fechanique/cordova-plugin-fcm/README.md

 ### Version 4.1.0 (26/10/2019)

 Older notifications can be cleared from notification center.
-Works both IOS and Android.
+Works on both IOS and Android.

 ```javascript
 //FCMPlugin.clearAllNotifications( successCallback(msg), errorCallback(err) );